1988–89 in English football: Diary of the season

 13 October 1988 – Ron Atkinson steps down as West Bromwich Albion manager for the second time, taking over at Atlético Madrid in Spain, in a contract worth £250,000 per year.

 15 October 1988 – Millwall miss the chance to go back to the top of the First Division when Coventry hold them to a goalless draw at Highfield Road.
 A West Midlands derby at St Andrew's sees West Bromwich Albion beat their local rivals Birmingham City 4–1.
-Chelsea boost their hopes of an immediate return to the First Division by beating Oldham 4–1 at Boundary Park.
+Chelsea boost their hopes of an immediate return to the First Division by beating Oldham Athletic 4–1 at Boundary Park.

 17 October 1988 – Liverpool midfielder Jan Molby is found guilty of reckless driving and driving under the influence of alcohol, and is sentenced to three months in prison.

-19 October 1988 – England begin their World Cup qualifying campaign with a goalless draw in Group 2 against Sweden at Wembley.

 20 October 1988 – Liverpool sign 20-year-old defender David Burrows from West Bromwich Albion for £550,000.

 21 October 1988 – Wimbledon pay a club record £500,000 for Reading defender Keith Curle.

 22 October 1988 – Southampton make history by fielding three brothers in the same team in their 2–1 league defeat to Sheffield Wednesday: 24-year-old Danny Wallace lines up alongside twin brothers Rod and Ray.
-Norwich maintain their lead of the First Division with a 3–1 home win over Tottenham, which sends the visitors into the bottom three.
-West Ham remain in the bottom three despite a 2–0 win over Newcastle, which sends the Tynesiders back to the bottom of the table.
-Chelsea's Second Division surge continues with a 5–0 home win over Plymouth.
+Norwich City maintain their lead of the First Division with a 3–1 home win over Tottenham Hotspur, which sends the visitors into the bottom three.
+West Ham United remain in the bottom three despite a 2–0 win over Newcastle United, which sends the Tynesiders back to the bottom of the table.
+Chelsea's Second Division surge continues with a 5–0 home win over Plymouth Argyle.

-25 October 1988 – Tottenham remain in the bottom three after losing 2–1 at home to Southampton, who climb from tenth place to fifth.
-Arsenal's title hopes are dented when they are held to a 1–1 draw by Luton at Kenilworth Road.
+25 October 1988 – Tottenham Hotspur remain in the bottom three after losing 2–1 at home to Southampton, who climb from tenth place to fifth.
+Arsenal's title hopes are dented when they are held to a 1–1 draw by Luton Town at Kenilworth Road.
 Watford go top of the Second Division with a 4–0 home win over Barnsley.

-26 October 1988 – Norwich strengthen their lead of the First Division with a 2–1 win over Manchester United at Old Trafford.
-Newcastle climb off the bottom of the division with a 3–0 home win over local rivals Middlesbrough.
+26 October 1988 – Norwich City strengthen their lead of the First Division with a 2–1 win over Manchester United at Old Trafford.
+Newcastle United climb off the bottom of the division with a 3–0 home win over local rivals Middlesbrough.
 Liverpool are seventh after a 2–1 defeat to Nottingham Forest at the City Ground.

 27 October 1988 – Manchester United pay Luton Town £650,000 for 31-year-old full-back Mal Donaghy.

 28 October 1988 – Derby County pay a club-record £1million for Oxford United and Wales striker Dean Saunders.